 The German variety, Matricicaria chamomile, grows between 1 and 2 feet (31-61 cm.) tall and is used around beds or amongst the garden proper.
 It is grown not only for decorative purposes, but this type of chamomile is used for its herbal, medicinal qualities.
 If you wish to grow chamomile as a lawn alternative, you will need the English variety, Chamaemelum nobile.
 These chamomile lawn plants provide a low-growing, creeping habit.
 That being said, C. nobile is a flowering variety and not quite as suitable for a lawn substitute as the cultivar ‘Treneague,’ which is a non-flowering dwarf cultivar.

 How to Grow Chamomile as Lawn

 Chamomile lawn plants thrive in full sun, but will tolerate dappled shade.
 They require light soil, such as sandy loam, and do not do well in dry, stone-filled soils or heavy clay.
 Thoroughly remove all the weeds in the planting area beforehand, as chamomile does not compete well with many weeds.

-Plant the chamomile lawn with plants spaced about 4-8 inches apart.
+Plant the chamomile lawn with plants spaced about 4 to 8 inches (10-20 cm.) apart.
 Closer spacing gives more rapid coverage, but will cost you more and the plants will fill in fairly quickly.
 You can either purchase these plants or divide existing plants in the spring.